 with factor $4$ representing the spin degeneracy ($g_s=(2s+1)$).
-Canonical energy density $\varepsilon_{\text{Can}}(T)$, Eq.~\eqref{equ11ver1}, is independent of both time and the system size $a$, indicating the system's spatial uniformity.
-Then we calculate the energy density fluctuation for $\hat{T}^{\mu\nu}_{\text{Can}}$ as
+Canonical energy-density $\varepsilon_{\text{Can}}(T)$, Eq.~\eqref{equ11ver1}, is independent of both time and the system size $a$ indicating the system's spatial uniformity.
+Then we calculate the energy-density fluctuation for $\hat{T}^{\mu\nu}_{\text{Can}}$ as